jianlin-cheng/DProQA/README.md

 ![tm_loss.png](./images/CASP15.png)

 ------------------------
-DProA, is a Gated-Graph Transformer model for  end-to-end protein complex structure's quality evaluation.
-DProQA achieves significant speed-ups and better quality compared to current baseline method.
-If you have any questions or suggestions, please contact us by  <xcbh6@umsystem.edu>.
+DProA is a Gated-Graph Transformer model for  end-to-end protein complex structure's quality evaluation.
+DProQA achieves significant speed-ups and better quality compared to the current baseline method.
+If you have any questions or suggestions, please contact us at  <xcbh6@umsystem.edu>.
 We are happy to help!

 ![pipeline.png](./images/pipeline.png)